CATEGORIES OF ARTICLES

 - List of databases in medicine and related areas.
 Karolinska Institute, University Library.
 Available at http://kib.ki.se/tools/base/index_en.asp (accessed on 12 Nov 2004).

-Legends to figures: These should be typed in double space on a separate sheet and figure numbers (in Arabic numerals), should correspond with the order in which the figures are presented in the text.
+Legends to figures: These should be typed in double space on a separate page of the Main Text file, and figure numbers (in Arabic numerals), should correspond with the order in which the figures are presented in the text.
 The legend must include enough information to permit interpretation of the figure without reference to the text.
 Any labels or abbreviations within the figure must be explained in the legend.

 JOURNAL POLICIES